kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

   labels:
     app: nginx
   name: env1-example-nginx-production
-  namespace: production              ### namespace has been set to ns1
+  namespace: production              ### namespace has been set to production
 spec:
   replicas: 3                        ### replicas have been updated from 1 to 3
   selector: